DominikBBB/PP2-JSQuiz/README.md

 ## Bugs and Fixes:

 A few numbers of bugs showed up during the HTML and JS validation process.
-They are all fixed and all pages passed validation processes.
+They are all fixed, and all pages passed validation processes.
 Full list of bugs and validation results after they were fixed: [Bugs and Fixes](docs/testing/TESTING-1.md)